By Adam Lee-Smith

 Try cutting up a blueberry if your cat doesn't seem interested in the whole fruit.
 If your cat isn't interested in eating blueberries, you can try mixing them with their food.
 There are also several brands of cat food and even cat treats that contain blueberries.

 You should avoid feeding your cat blueberry muffins.
 Even a small amount of blueberry muffin could be dangerous for cats, as they can contain ingredients like xylitol and chocolate.

-Plus, ingredients like oil and butter could upset your cat's stomach and cause them to gain weight.
-Ensure you check the ingredients carefully if you do want to give your cat a little piece of muffin occasionally.
+Plus, ingredients like oil and butter could cause stomach upset and weight gain.
+Check the ingredients carefully if you do want to give your cat a little piece of muffin occasionally.

 Blueberry extract is safe for cats to eat in small quantities.
-Pet parents that pay attention to the contents of their cat's food might even find blueberry extract listed in the ingredients.
+Pet parents who pay attention to the contents of their cat's food might even find blueberry extract listed in the ingredients.

-As blueberry extract differs in strength, it's difficult to say how much blueberry extract is safe for cats.
+Since blueberry extract varies in strength, it's difficult to say how much blueberry extract is safe for cats.
 Consult your vet before giving your cat blueberry extract.